yuanqing811/sesh_lottery/README.md

 ## Features

 - **Event and Attendance Management**: Track attendees and their history.
-- **Lottery System**: Select attendees based on defined priorities.
+- **Lottery System**: Select attendees and waitlist based on defined priorities.

+## Prerequisites
+   Ensure you have the following installed on your systePYthon 3.9 or later

 ## Installation